rr-learning/rrc_example_package/README.md

 Challenge Real Robot Phases
 ---------------------------

-For the phases 2 and 3 on the real robots, you need to provide the following files at the root directory of the package such that your jobs can executed on the robots:
+For the challenge phases on the real robots, you need to provide the following files at the root directory of the package such that your jobs can executed on the robots:

-FIXME: update this for RRC2021

-- `goal.json`:  Contains the desired difficulty level and optionally a specific goal.
-In the given example, the goal is "commented out" by changing the key name.
-If no goal is given, a random one is sampled based on the specified difficulty level.
-Note that the difficulty level is always needed, also if a specific goal is given, as it is needed for computing the reward.
+- `goal.json`:  May contain some configuration for sampling random goals or a fixed goal (might be useful for testing/training).
+See the documentation of the challenge tasks for more details.
 - `run`:  Script that is executed when submitting the package to the robot.
   This can, for example, be a Python script or a symlink to a script somewhere else inside the repository.
 In the given example, it is a shell script